Spelljinxer/CITS3002-Project/README.md

 - [x] Execute Simple Actions on rakeserver
 - [x] Dynamic recv() sizing
 - [x] Receive errors and terminate on error
-- [ ] Send requirements to server, have server check if those are present in directory (implement cost equation via this)
+- [ ] Send requirements to server for basic cost implementation
-- [ ] Redo entire sending of data process.
+- [x] Redo entire sending of data process.
-- [ ] Send stderr to clients to print
+- [x] Send stderr to clients to print
 - [ ] Have the server check if any new files were created, if so send them back to the user.
-- [ ] Implement sending files back to the user (separate from sending command outputs).
+- [x] Implement sending files back to the user (separate from sending command outputs).
 - [ ] Implement sending files to the server (server requires recv code)
 - [ ] Perform Compiliation and Linking
 - [ ] Test two-tabbed lines that are only a comment w/ C and Python.